 The first inequality follows by Claim~\ref{cl:alg-win}.
 The second inequality holds since $\frac{x}{1-x} \ge \ln \frac{1}{1-x}$ for any $x \in [0,1]$.
 The last inequality follows from Equations~\eqref{eqn:switching_point} and \eqref{eqn:opt}. \end{description} This finishes the proof of the inductive step. \end{proof}

-We next show that the above result is tight, namely that no order-unaware deterministic algorithm may achieve an order-competitive ratio better than $\ln \frac{1}{\lambda} \approx 0.806$, where $\lambda$ is the unique solution to $\frac{x}{1-x} = \ln \frac{1}{x}$. \begin{theorem} For the objective of catching the maximum value, no deterministic order-unaware algorithm achieves a better order competitive ratio than $\ln \frac{1}{\lambda} \approx 0.806$. \end{theorem}
+We next show that the above result is tight, namely that no order-unaware deterministic algorithm may achieve an order-competitive ratio better than $\ln \frac{1}{\lambda} \approx 0.806$, where $\lambda$ is the unique solution to $\frac{x}{1-x} = \ln \frac{1}{x}$. \begin{theorem} For the objective of catching the maximum value, no deterministic order-unaware algorithm achieves a better order-competitive ratio than $\ln \frac{1}{\lambda} \approx 0.806$. \end{theorem}

 \begin{proof} Consider an instance with $n+1$ boxes.
-One of the box has a deterministic value of $1/2$.
-Among the remaining $n$ boxes, the $i$-th box (for $i=1,\ldots,n)$ has value $v_i = i$ with probability $\epsilon$, and value $0$ otherwise, where $n\to\infty$, $\epsilon$ is a small number that satisfies $(1-\epsilon)^n = \lambda$.
-Let the deterministic box comes first. \begin{itemize} \item Suppose the algorithm accepts the deterministic box.
-Then the algorithm wins when all the remaining boxes have value $0$, i.e. $\alg = (1-\epsilon)^n = \lambda$.
+One of the boxes has a deterministic value of $1/2$.
+Among the remaining $n$ boxes, the $i$-th box (for $i=1,\ldots,n)$ has value $v_i = i$ with probability $\eps$, and value $0$ otherwise, where $n\to\infty$, and $\eps$ is a small number that satisfies $(1-\eps)^n = \lambda$.
+Let the deterministic box come first. \begin{itemize} \item Suppose the algorithm accepts the deterministic box.
+Then the algorithm wins when all the remaining boxes have value $0$, i.e. $\alg = (1-\eps)^n = \lambda$.
 Then, the remaining boxes arrive in decreasing order, i.e., $n,n-1,\ldots,1$.
 The optimal algorithm that knows the arrival order would reject the deterministic box and accept the first box that has non-zero value.
-This algorithm wins when at least one of the randomized boxes has non-zero value, i.e. $\opt = 1-(1-\epsilon)^n = 1-\lambda$.
-This gives us an order competitive ratio of $\frac{\lambda}{1-\lambda}$. \item Suppose algorithm rejects the deterministic box.
-Then, the remaining boxes arrive in the increasing order, i.e., $1,2,\ldots,n$.
+This algorithm wins when at least one of the randomized boxes has non-zero value, i.e. $\opt = 1-(1-\eps)^n = 1-\lambda$.
+This gives us an order-competitive ratio of $\frac{\lambda}{1-\lambda}$. \item Suppose {the} algorithm rejects the deterministic box.
+Then, the remaining boxes arrive in increasing order, i.e., $1,2,\ldots,n$.
 We study the best online algorithm that knows the order afterwards.
 It is straightforward to check that 1) the optimal algorithm only accepts non-zero boxes; 2) if the optimal algorithm accepts the $i$-th box when $v_i \ne 0$, it should also accept the $j$-th box for all $j \ge i$ when $v_j \ne 0$.
 I.e., such algorithm can be described by a single parameter $s \in [n]$ and it would simply accept the first non-zero box after the $s$-th box.
 Its winning probability is